 Notice: The below article is a variation of a piece originally written by Citi Treasury & Trade Solutions (TTS) and was recently featured in TIS’ inaugural publication of our quarterly magazine.
-To download and read the full magazine, refer to the below landing page: Download – TIS MAGAZINE (tispayments.com).
+To download and read the full magazine, refer to this landing page: Download – TIS MAGAZINE (tispayments.com).

 Setting the Stage: Treasury Management Trends Remain Fluid Post 2020.